cc32d9/eosio_payout/README.md

 by calling the `claim` action.
 There is no authorization, so any account can call it to start the transfer for another recipient.

-recopients can also call this to speed up the outgoing transfers if the automatic dispatcher is too busy.
+Recipients can also call this to speed up the outgoing transfers if the automatic dispatcher is too busy.

 ```